 Geoff grew up and practised in Canterbury before moving to Feilding, joining Barltrop Graham in 1996.
 Geoff became a partner in 1999.

-He specialised in trust and asset planning in Canterbury and has continued this interest with Barltrop Graham.
-Geoff maintains a large property practise and acts for many farming clients.
-He has a special interest in estate litigation.
+He has a special interest in farm succession planning in Canterbury and has continued this interest with Barltrop Graham.
+Geoff maintains a large property practice and acts for many farming clients.

-Geoff is married with four children.
-He is the honorary solicitor for a number of community organisations within Feilding and the wider Manawatu region and has been particularly active in the formation and administration of the Glow Light Trust which assists cancer sufferers in the Manawatu region.
+Geoff is married with four adult children.
+He is the honorary solicitor for a number of community organisations within Feilding and the wider Manawatu region and has been particularly active in the formation and administration of the Glowlight Trust which financially assists cancer sufferers in the Manawatu region.
 He is a keen rather than a skilled golfer.

 Alastair leads the litigation team at Fitzherbert Rowe.
 He specialises in employment law, advocacy and general dispute resolution, including a strong practice in representation and advice for local government around the North Island.